iosifache/ossfortress/README.md

 - **Vulnerable code**: `app.secret_key` from `portrait/app.py`
 - **Attack vector**: Codebase access
 - **Impact**: Exposure of the Flask secret used by all Portrait instances

+## Acknowledgements

+This project's logo was created with [Adobe Firefly](https://firefly.adobe.com).